Official Court Reporter (Certified Realtime Reporter)

 - Court Reporters must become familiar with and adhere to all requirements of the Court Reporter Management Plan for the District.

 - Court Reporters must comply with all administrative duties assigned.

 - Court Reporters must occasionally travel to the courthouses in Santa Ana and Riverside.

 - Candidate must possess at least four years of court reporting experience as a freelance reporter or as a court reporter, or a combination thereof, and must have passed the Registered Professional Reporter (RPR) Examination administered by the National Court Reporters Association (NCRA) or passed an equivalent qualifying examination such as the Certified Shorthand Reporter (CSR) Examination administered by the Court Reporters Board of California.
 The candidate must have passed a Certified Realtime Reporter (CRR) Examination administered by NCRA, USCRA or DRA.

 Successful candidate must be able to (with or without accommodation): (1) bend, (2) pull, push, and lift up to 20 pounds, (3) reach, (4) walk, (5) stand and sit for extended periods.

 - Extensive on-line training options.
-In-person training and professional conferences are available, funds permitting, some are offered at out-of-state locations.
+Travel for in-person training and professional conferences are available, funds permitting.

 - Federal court employees can pursue an on-line certificate and degree programs in judicial administration through Michigan State University, partially subsidized, funds permitting.